 There are four scales used in the MBTI that determine your results:

-Here, we're focusing on whether you're more logical and fact oriented or if you focus more on how you feel about something.
-It's the sense of if logic or emotion tend to drives you more.
-You might be more on the "thinking" end or more on the "feeling" end, but as with all of the MBTI scales, they're just that; scales.
-Typically, people have some elements of both but lean towards one side, and some will lean to a specific side more than others.
+The thinking and feeling scale of MBTI focuses on whether an individual is more logical and fact oriented or if they focus more on how they feel about something.
+It's the sense of if logic or emotion tend to drive an individual more.
+You might be more on the "thinking" end or more on the "feeling" end, but as with all of the MBTI scales, they're just that: scales, which have different degrees of each trait depending on the individual.
+Typically, people have some elements of both but may lean toward one end of the spectrum.

 The Sixteen Personality Types